Key Information

 Course Length: Six weeks

-Course Format: An intensive tutor-moderated learning experience.
-Resources include an online haematology and cytology manual, videos, a multitude of case assessment exercises, supplementary reading material and discussion forums in which participants review and discuss cases with their colleagues and the tutors
+Course Format: An intensive tutor-moderated online learning experience.
+Resources include online webinars and instruction videos for haematology and cytology, a multitude of case assessment exercises, supplementary reading material and discussion forums in which participants review and discuss cases with their colleagues and the tutors

 Enrol Now